mimblewimble/grin/doc/intro.md

-# Introduction to MimbleWimble and Grin
+# Introduction to Mimblewimble and Grin

 *Read this in other languages: [English](intro.md), [简体中文](intro_ZH-CN.md), [Español](intro_ES.md), [Nederlands](intro_NL.md), [Русский](intro_RU.md), [日本語](intro_JP.md), [Deutsch](intro_DE.md), [Portuguese](intro_PT-BR.md), [Korean](intro_KR.md).*

-MimbleWimble is a blockchain format and protocol that provides extremely good scalability, privacy and fungibility by relying on strong cryptographic primitives.
+Mimblewimble is a blockchain format and protocol that provides extremely good scalability, privacy and fungibility by relying on strong cryptographic primitives.
 It addresses gaps existing in almost all current blockchain implementations.

-Grin is an open source software project that implements a MimbleWimble blockchain and fills the gaps required for a full blockchain and cryptocurrency deployment.
+Grin is an open source software project that implements a Mimblewimble blockchain and fills the gaps required for a full blockchain and cryptocurrency deployment.